openstack/openstack-manuals/doc/user-guide-admin/source/dashboard_manage_instances.rst

 You can track costs per month by showing meters like number of VCPUs, disks, RAM, and uptime of all your instances.

 #.
-Log in to the dashboard and choose the admin project from the CURRENT
+Log in to the Dashboard and choose the admin project from the CURRENT
    PROJECT drop-down list.

 #.
 On the :guilabel:`Admin` tab, click the :guilabel:`Instances` category.